andrew1007/mrfa-demo/article/part1.md

 ### Tightly scope event handlers and data

+In most cases, it is better to have data close to the UI that use it. `RowCell` is a good case study for how this can be done.

+Data comes from `state` and functions leverage `dispatch`.
+The two are fundamentally different, and as a consequence have different strategies.

+This is where the convenience of `useDispatch` comes into play.
+Because `dispatch` is accessible from anywhere in the component hierarchy, there is no need to prop drill functions.
+Function handlers are no longer a source of useless rerenders.
+This is all provided for free. `useCallback` is not necessary.

 Passing data from `TableRow` down to `TableCell` is an open-ended problem.
 There are a multiple to approaches, but the common goals are the same

 1. The cell is its own component.